Voycawojka/copybara/README.md

 ```

 In this example Copybara will run twice.
 First for the `main.html` template and then for the `post-template.html` template.
 Only the second execution will be verbose.
 This makes it easy to have more than one template on your website.
+If some CLI arguments are also specified they are merged with options for every section individually.

 ### Command line